Generalized Linear Model (GLM)

 Select the residual type: Deviance (default) or Pearson.
 Switching updates all four plots immediately.

-- Deviance Residuals: .
+- Deviance Residuals: , where is the log-likelihood under the saturated model ().
 Likelihood-based residuals and the default in MIDAS

-- Pearson Residuals: .
+- Pearson Residuals: . is the prior weight ( for binary data; is the number of trials for grouped Binomial).
 Observed-minus-expected scaled by the variance function.
 Useful for diagnosing overdispersion, as Pearson is used to estimate the dispersion parameter

 Residuals vs Fitted